Select Page

 When visiting a greyhound track for the first time, one of the most difficult greyhound tracks I have ever had to locate, is the one in the historical city of Warwick.
 Just to make things a little confusing, this greyhound track is nowhere near Warwick, but happens to be situated about 3 miles to the north east of the city centre, in a district called Old Milverton.
 To locate the site today, you would have to travel away from the city along A445, heading out towards Leamington Spa, before turning in to Portobello way, then along Emscote Road before you branch off to the right, down a dirt track which then splits a cluster of garden allotments.
 The track leads you down past a wooded area before eventually entering a clearing which brings the site of the track into view.

-The exact date of its beginning is still sketchy, yet some historians claim it has been there since 1927, but this may refer to another Warwick greyhound track that existed nearer the racecourse.
-The first signs of Whippet racing occurred during the 1930’s and 1940’s on land next to the River Avon known as Townsend’s Meadow, a field prone to flooding from the nearby river during winter months.
-It was during the mid 1950’s that research does show that this venue began to develop as a more recognised greyhound racing venue.
+There are also reports of Whippet racing occurred during the 1930’s and 1940’s on land next to the River Avon known as Townsend’s Meadow, a field prone to flooding from the nearby river during winter months.

 The following paragraph is written by Mr John Benedict, his own words describing how racing was during the 1960’s.